Cancer Antigen 125 (CA-125)

 The CA-125 test is commonly ordered as part of a Tumor Markers panel, and it may also be measured in follow-up testing when trends over time matter.
 Cancer Antigen 125 on a lab report helps show whether the measured amount is staying steady, rising, or falling.
 In that setting, CA-125 adds a focused data point to a broader panel rather than giving a complete picture by itself.

-Already have your Cancer Antigen 125 results?
+See your Cancer Antigen 125 on one timeline.

 | Group | Range | Unit |